benjimaestro/tvhead/README.md

-# tvhead
+# TV Head
-Repo to demonstrate and host the software I used and wrote for my TV head hardware project.
+This repo is to document and explain my TV head hardware project as well as hosting the code that was used and written.